BCOMM-User-Documentation/Github-User-Documentation/docs/index.md

     Provides context around common errors that can be encountered whilst following the instruction set.
 It is always wrapped in a red content box, with a lightning bolt icon on the far left.

 ???+ success
-    Provides a description or explanation of the output that should be achieved if a task is successful.
-Sometimes it will include an embedded image to give a visual cue for what a successful action looks like.
+    Provides a description or explanation of the output that should be achieved if a task is successful where relevant.
+Often it will include an embedded image to give a visual cue for what a successful action looks like.
 It is always wrapped in a green content box, with a tick icon on the far left.

 All admonitions can be minimized and expanded by clicking on the colored header bar.